 - Map layers containing polygons will return results for the area within each polygon.

 This option is available only if the layer was originally created from an Excel table (to learn more about creating a table from your data, see Tables and named ranges).
-If the layer was not created from an Excel table, click <None> and choose the column from your original data to overwrite with the demographic data.
-Note that overwriting data in your spreadsheet cannot be undone.
+If the layer was not created from an Excel table, click the drop-down menu and choose the column from your original data to overwrite with the demographic data.
+Overwriting data in your spreadsheet cannot be undone.

 Once the enrichment process begins, your account is charged for the transaction.
 Do not close the window, click Cancel, close Excel, or otherwise interfere with the process, or you will not receive the enriched data for which you were charged.

-When the process is complete, a confirmation message appears over the map.
+- When the process is complete, a confirmation message appears over the map.
 Click OK.